lucas-carvajal/go-rollercoaster-api/README.md

 * "/" redirects to "/coasters" and anything else gets "page not found" html as a response
 * Add "WWW-Authenticate: Basic" header to the response in case of wrong login credentials for "/admin"
 * Show form under "/addCoaster" to add a coaster from the browser
+* WIP: added filter for the "/coasters" route via query parameters

 ### Curl commands for testing the API